cea-sec/openwec/doc/subscription.md

 </QueryList>
 ```

-In Windows Event Forwarding protocol, a subscription is identified by its `version`, a GUID which must be updated each time changes are made to the subscription.
+In Windows Event Forwarding protocol, a subscription is identified by its (public) `version`, a GUID which must be updated each time changes are made to the subscription.

+In OpenWEC, each subscription has two versions which are both GUIDs:
+- the public version is updated whenever a change that is visible to Windows clients occurs.
+This enables clients to know that they need to make a change.
+- the internal version is updated every time a change is made to the subscription.
+This is used to synchronize the subscription between openwec nodes.

-In OpenWEC, each subscription has a `version`, but because `version` is updated at each modification, each subscription is actually identified by another attribute called `uuid`, which is another GUID unique to a subscription and never updated.
-A subscription can also be identified using its `name` (user defined).
+In addition, each subscription is identified by a GUID called `uuid`, which is never updated.
+A subscription can also be identified by its user-defined `name`.

 Each Windows machine configured to contact a Windows Event Collector server will send an `Enumerate` request to get a list of subscriptions.
 It will then create locally these subscriptions and fullfill them.